Why IBHS?

 Members

 It is a financial and social imperative for the insurance industry to help policyholders and the public identify, reduce, and manage risk.
 IBHS is the centerpiece of this activity with respect to the impact of severe weather on residential and commercial property.
 Currently, IBHS members encompass approximately 76 percent of residential property insurance and 50 percent of commercial property insurance sold in the US.
-While this support is significant, all property insurance companies should financially support IBHS to achieve the goals in our Disaster Safety Strategy and drive resilience forward.
+While this support is significant, all property insurance companies should financially support IBHS to achieve the goals in our 3-year plan: Strategy 2026 and drive resilience forward.

 Core Values